-Reserve Managers: Las Tangaras Reserve, Mindo, Ecuador
+Reserve Stewardship Couples: Las Tangaras Reserve, Mindo, Ecuador

-As a buffer property on the edge of the Mindo-Namibillo Bosque Protector, Reserva Las Tangaras provides additional habitat for wildlife at elevations typically deforested for agriculture, and more recently, for poorly regulated and harmful “adventure” tourism.
-Illegal gold mining is a problem as well.
-Las Tangaras receives light visitation by bird-watchers, nature enthusiasts, photographers, and tropical biology researchers and students.
-Contributions from visitors help to sustain the reserve and fund manager stipends.
-Managers should be capable of:
+As a buffer property on the edge of the Mindo-Namibillo Bosque Protector, Reserva Las Tangaras provides additional habitat for wildlife at elevations typically deforested for agriculture and poorly regulated “adventure” tourism.
+As a tropical forest, the reserve also sequesters carbon.
+Las Tangaras receives light visitation by bird-watchers, nature enthusiasts, photographers, hikers, campers, and tropical biology researchers and students.
+Monetary fees and contributions from visitors help to sustain the reserve and fund the stipend for stewards.

 1. Hosting nature-oriented guests and visitors and maintaining a tidy and clean research station and guest cabin.

-2. Keeping financial records, & setting and completing management tasks including AirBnb reservations via phone & internet.
+2. Keeping financial records, & setting and completing management tasks including AirBnB reservations via phone & internet.

-3. Maintaining all trails on the reserve and the entrance bridge
+3. Maintaining all trails on the reserve and the entrance bridge.

-4. Improving trail(s) and signage from main road
+4. Improving trail(s) and signage from main road.

-5. Sustaining gardens and orchards, and wildlife friendly plantings
+5. Sustaining gardens and orchards, and wildlife friendly plantings.

-6. Using Excel & Word for monthly reports, updating and recording data,
+6. Using Excel & Word for monthly reports, updating and recording data.

 7. Have good internet and social media skills to blog at the reserve website (at least monthly), make engaging and informative posts at the reserve Facebook and Instagram sites, submit Excel data sheets, do regular emails including thank you emails to guests, and contribute bird lists to eBird.